Bells & Motley Consort

 Evocative Mid-Summer, May Day, Valentines, or any time you would like a richly warming concert on early instruments including lute, harp, recorders, nyckelharpa, and other sweet sounds.

 This performance will engage audiences of all ages and ignite a love of history, arts, and traditions.
 Medieval bagpipes, hurdy hurdy, harp, and other early instruments will be featured in this spiritied performance of music of Medieval troubadours, Celtic bards, Village pipers, American dreamers, and more.

 Quadricentennial & Beyond

 17th c.
-French & Dutch music, dances, and art celebrate the recent anniversary of explorations of Samuel de Champlain and Henry Hudson.
+French & Dutch music, dances, and art celebrate the explorations of Samuel de Champlain and Henry Hudson.

 Link to programs & resources